How to Write a Software Development Project Plan?

 The bigger the scope, the higher the risks

 The size of the project is another crucial aspect that influences the success of a plan.
 When a team is preparing documentation for large-scale projects, they only see a bird-eye view of the project.
 The more stages there are in the project, the more bottlenecks can occur.
-A dead-end on one development phase will cause a delay in another one.
+A dead-end in one development phase will cause a delay in another one.
 It’s a natural process that needs to be taken into account.

 Plans can tackle wrong needs